stevehead/ksp-SimpleOrbitCalculator/README.md

 1. Select the celestial body on the left.
 2. To the right of the celestial bodies, select two orbital elements (you cannot select both semi-major axis and orbital period; it would create an ambiguous case).
 The other elements will be disabled from input at this point.
 3. As an option, you can use either apoapsis/periapsis as altitudes above sea level of parent body or as distances from the center of the parent body.
 Just toggle the *Use Altitudes for Apsides* option near the bottom under Options.
 4. Enter your target values.
+The "S" button on the same row of the orbital period will set the orbital period to the parent body's rotation period (useful for synchronous orbits).
 5. Click the *Calculate* button, which will fill in the other elements and display below more in-depth information of the calculated orbit.
 Any errors will be reported.

 Note: Because the calculation will fill in other elements that you did not choose, you will be free to use those easily in other calculations.
 Just de-select the elements you do not need, and select the new ones.
 This is very useful for calculating Hohmann transfers.